A Closer Look at Medical Properties Trust's Options Market Dynamics

-In terms of liquidity and interest, the mean open interest for Medical Properties Trust options trades today is 7186.71 with a total volume of 6,717.00.

-In the following chart, we are able to follow the development of volume and open interest of call and put options for Medical Properties Trust's big money trades within a strike price range of $2.5 to $12.0 over the last 30 days.
+Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Medical Properties Trust's whale activity within a strike price range from $5.0 to $10.0 in the last 30 days.

 |Symbol